pabloquian/project-monte-casarao/README.md

 # MONTE DO CASARAO PROJECT

-This is a Data Analytics project about the company Monte do Casarao.
-The main objective is to give the client valuable insights about the business.
+### This is my Ironhack Data Analytics Bootcamp final project, a Data Analytics project about the cottage renting company Monte do Casarao.

-I created unique client ids to build a relation between tables and transformed the data in Excel to be able to work in Python.
-Then in Python I cleaned the datasets and reported strange observations to the client.
-In addition, I made a simple linear regression model to predict revenue for the next 2 years and I built a piece of code to scrape SEO information from the business web page.
-Lastly I made plots in Tableu to satisfy the client's request and give meaningful insights about the business.
+Inside the `Notebooks` folder you will find two Jupyter Notebooks, where is the work I have done using Pyhton.

+In the first notebook I perform the following tasks:
+* Load datasets from the `Hoofddatabestand_2008_2023.xlsx` file.
+* Clean datasets (`cleaned_dataframes` folder).
+* Save dataframes with errors to show the client (`errors_to_report_client` folder).
+* Save cleaned dataframes as csv.

+In the second notebook I perform the following tasks:
+* Data Transforming (merge the datasets to easily work in Tableau).
+* Exploratory Data Analysis.
+* Web Scrape SEO information about their website (`seo_info_scraped` folder).

+I also built a relational database in Access and a Power BI report that is linked to this database.
+The idea is that the client fills the database with new information, and the Power BI report can be refreshed updating the Power BI report with the new appended data.
+This is not ideal as there are options to avoid the client having to enter new information into the database by himself, but he insisted that this was not a problem for him.
+You can find the files inside the `report_and_db` folder.

+Finally, I created visualisations using Tableau to make a PowerPoint presentation and show the project in front of my bootcamp peers and the client.
+You can find the presentation in ppt and pdf format inside the `presentation_ppt` folder.